 4. Does eating avocados make you fat?

-Eating avocados can make you fat, but it is a healthy, monounsaturated fat.
-Furthermore, your body requires this kind of fat for energy, absorbing fat-soluble vitamins (A,D,E,K), and mental focus.
+Eating more calories than the body requires, no matter the source, can lead to weight gain.
+Avocados are high in healthy, monounsaturated fat.
+Your body requires this kind of fat for energy, absorbing fat-soluble vitamins (A,D,E,K), and mental focus.

 5. Is guacamole healthy during pregnancy?

 Guacamole is an avocado-based dip that contains abundant monounsaturated fatty acids.
 It can be used as a dip or spread for chips, crackers, sandwiches, and wraps.
 Incorporating guacamole into your meals during pregnancy can provide you with valuable nutrition.

 6. Can avocado cause stomach pain in pregnancy?